carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 - **Resizing**: Resize images to a consistent resolution to ensure uniformity and reduce computational load.

+- **Augmentation**: Apply random transformations (e.g., rotations, flips, shifts) to create new variations of the same image.
+This helps improve the model's robustness and generalisation by exposing it to more diverse data.

 - **Normalisation**: Scale pixel values to a common range, often between 0 and 1 or -1 and 1.
 Normalisation helps the model converge faster during training.

 - **Label encoding** is a technique used to represent categorical data with numerical labels.

-- **Data Augmentation**: Apply random transformations (e.g., rotations, flips, shifts) to create new variations of the same image.
-This helps improve the model's robustness and generalisation by exposing it to more diverse data.
+- **Data Splitting**: Split the data set into separate parts to have one for training, one for evaluating the model's performance during training, and one reserved for the final evaluation of the model's performance.

-Before jumping into these specific preprocessing tasks related to images, it's important to understand that images on a computer are stored as numerical representations or simplified versions of the real world.
+Before jumping into these specific preprocessing tasks, it's important to understand that images on a computer are stored as numerical representations or simplified versions of the real world.
 Therefore it's essential to take some time to understand these numerical abstractions.

 ### Pixels

-It is important to realise that images are stored as rectangular arrays of hundreds, thousands, or millions of discrete "picture elements," otherwise known as pixels.
+Images on a computer are stored as rectangular arrays of hundreds, thousands, or millions of discrete "picture elements," otherwise known as pixels.
 Each pixel can be thought of as a single square point of coloured light.

 For example, consider this image of a Jabiru, with a square area designated by a red box: